rules for legal weed in Canada 2020

 But now, less than two weeks later, Canada’s legal weed market is failing to keep up.
 Provinces are already running out of cannabis.
 And the demand doesn’t seem to be letting up.

-As a result, some dispensaries have had to temporarily close down.
+As a result, some medical marijuana dispensaries have had to temporarily close down.
 Others have scaled back the number of days and hours they are open for business.
 Similarly, many province-run online stores are reportedly listing many products and strains as “out of stock.”

 What’s Driving the Shortage?

 According to experts, there are a number of different, though closely related, reasons and explanations for Canada’s extreme cannabis shortage.